Bin-Chen-Lab/insilicoCell/README.md

 # InsilicoCell

-InsilicoCell is a platform for cellular functional profile prediction and multi-objective drug screening.
+InsilicoCell is a virtual platform for cellular functional profile prediction and multi-objective drug screening.

 InsilicoCell can be used in two ways: